These instructions are for building Pale Moon 28.9.* and newer and assumes you want to build the latest release.

 git checkout release && git submodule update

-This requires downloading source archives from both the Pale Moon and Unified XUL Platform repository and is more complicated:
+This requires downloading source archives from the Pale Moon Archive Server:

 Install the required build dependencies by executing the following commands: